Taos Fiesta Council

 Member Since 2012

-BIOGRAPHY: Berna is a native Taoseña, daughter of Wilfred and Rebecca Trujillo.
-She is the youngest of 8, 4 brothers and 3 sisters.
-Ms. Trujillo also has 3 children.
-Former Taos Fiesta Princesa Bianca Silva and 2 sons, Derek and Nicholas.
-She is employed at Walmart as a overnight Support Manager.
-She is honored to be a member of the Taos Fiesta Council.
-She believes that it is important to preserve and teach the next generations about our culture and traditions.
+BIOGRAPHY: Berna is a native Taoseña and daughter of the late Wilfred and the late Rebecca Trujillo.
+She is the youngest of 8 children, 4 brothers and 3 sisters.
+Berna has three children: former 2011 Taos Fiesta Princesa Bianca Silva, Caballero Derek M. Silva and Nicholas Silva.
+She is also the proud Grandma of granddaughter Nevaeh.
+Berna is employed with Holy Cross Medical Center as a Certified Nurse Assistant and enjoys taking care of and helping people in need.
+She is honored to be a member of the Taos Fiesta Council and believes it is important to preserve and teach the next generation about our rich culture and traditions of the Fiestas de Taos.

 Member since 1992